 1 cup caster sugar

-1 egg (beaten in a cup, topped up with milk)
+1 egg (beaten in a cup, topped up to 1/2 cup with milk)

 1. Soak the fruit in warm water

 3. Rub in the marge to the flour/sugar mix.
 Drain and add the fruit.

 4. Gradually add the egg/milk, mixing by hand until you have a dough that is firm enough to roll out (you may not need it all)